-Currently, there are four FDA-approved prescription-only ED medications.
+Currently, there are four FDA-approved prescription-only oral drugs.
 They are:

 Sildenafil (the active ingredient in Viagra)

-While reliable penis enhancement practices might be few and far between, they are still a lot safer compared to Rhino pills and other over-the-counter male enhancement products.
+While reliable penis enhancement practices might be few and far between, more is known about their safety risks than is necessarily known about Rhino pills and other non-prescription male enhancement products.

 No matter which way you slice or dice it, Rhino pills are never the way to go.
 Period.

 They’re unsafe.
-The FDA has released numerous advisory warnings about the safety of Rhino pills and other over-the-counter sex pills, warning consumers against everything from unlabeled ingredients to manufacturing quality concerns.
+The FDA has released numerous advisory warnings about the safety of Rhino pills and other non-prescription sex pills, warning consumers against everything from unlabeled ingredients to manufacturing quality concerns.